Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: While loops

 The first condition \refprop{case-early} holds because if $b_x$ holds initially, from the assumptions $p \inter b_x \subseteq \overline{b}$ and hence the conditional must take the null $\Else$ branch.
 That allows one to choose $b_t$ to be $\emptyset$ and hence allows any command for the ``then'' part of the conditional so one can choose $c \Seq \InfFP f$.
-The detailed proof of \refprop{case-early} follows.
+The detailed proof of \refprop{case-early} follows, starting with expanding the definition of $s$.

 To show the second condition \refprop{case-induction}, for any $k$ consider the following refinement with the definition of $s$ substituted in.

 To complete the refinement in \refprop{case-induction} we need to show both the following.